Will IV Ketamine Help My Depression?

 I Have Bipolar Disorder.
 Will Ketamine Make Me Hypomanic?

-If Ketamine Therapy Works for Me, How Soon Will I Begin to Feel Better?
+If Ketamine Treatment Works for Me, How Soon Will I Begin to Feel Better?

-Will My Current Psychiatric Medications Interfere with Ketamine Therapy?
+Will My Current Psychiatric Medications Interfere with IV Ketamine Treatment?

 Will My Insurance Company Pay for Ketamine Infusions?